kratisto/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/migrate_mxplan_to_zimbra/guide.en-gb.md

 ---
-title: 'Migrating an MX Plan email address to an OVHcloud Zimbra account'
+title: 'How to migrate an MX Plan email address to an OVHcloud Zimbra account'
 excerpt: 'Find out how to migrate an MX Plan email address to an OVHcloud Zimbra account'
 updated: 2025-03-05
 ---